Vitality & Discovery

 A method of applying yoga developed by Krishnamacharya and his son TKV Desikachar

 A slower paced approach to yoga practice that is breath centred and therapeutic in its orientation.
 It is based on the principles of finding suitable adaptations and modifications in poses, breath and focus to suit the student and their aims.
 The breath is a primary focus and each posture is centred around the breath from lesson one.
-Improved health in an accessible way, wellbeing and calmness of body and mind are signatures for this approach to yoga practice.
+Improved health and vitality in an accessible way, wellbeing and calmness of body and mind are signatures for this approach to yoga practice.
 The group classes tend to be smaller to enable the teacher to develop a relationship to the students in the room and adapt the practices appropriately.
-One-to-one work is often helpful to develop a truly personalised yoga practice.
-Philosophically it is underpinned by the Yoga Sutras of Patanjali and Raja yoga.
+One-to-one work is helpful to develop a truly personalised yoga practice.
+Philosophically it is underpinned by the Yoga Sutras of Patanjali.

-Not a brand or method developed by an individual, this term is a general catch-all term for physical yoga.
+Not a brand or method developed by an individual, this term is generally used as a catch-all term for physical yoga.

 Hatha Yoga is typically used as an umbrella term for many approaches to yoga practice.
 In a typical Hatha Yoga class, you will usually learn classical yoga postures, breathing techniques, relaxation methods and meditation.
 It is sometimes gentler depending on the teacher.
 Usually the classes aim to achieve an overall calming effect and feeling of well-being and develop a practitioners physical strength, flexibility and awareness.
 Philosophically underpinned by the classical Hatha Yoga texts such as the Hatha Yoga Pradipika.